-Owner/Operator and Public Participation Opportunities

-We want our customers to be informed about their water quality.
+Owner/Operator and Public Participation Opportunities We want our customers to be informed about their water quality.
 If you have any questions about this report or the Richmond Water Resources Department, please feel free to contact us, or attend any of our regularly scheduled meetings.
 Authorized Owner of SystemOther ContactsTown of RichmondRWRD staffJosh Arneson, Town ManagerKendall Chamberlin, SuperintendentP.O.
-Box 285Aaron Krymkowski, Lead Mechanical OperatorRichmond, VT 05477Allen Carpenter, Lead Process Operator802-434-5170Brad Snow, Apprenticejarneson@richmondvt.gov802-434-2178

-Richmond Board of Water & Sewer Commissioners Meetings:
+Box 285Aaron Krymkowski, Lead Mechanical OperatorRichmond, VT 05477Allen Carpenter, Lead Process Operator802-434-5170Steve Cote, Operator In Trainingjarneson@richmondvt.gov802-434-2178 Richmond Board of Water & Sewer Commissioners Meetings:

-Dates:1st and 3rd Mondays of the monthTime:6:00 p.m.Location:Town Center Meeting Room, 203 Bridge Street or virtual due to restrictions in place for COVID-19.
-Check the agenda for location or login/call in information.
+Dates:1st and 3rd Mondays of the monthTime:5:30 p.m.Location:Town Center Meeting Room, 203 Bridge Street or virtual Check the agenda for location or login/call in information.

 Please share this information with all the people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
 Thank you for assisting the town in this effort.
 Richmond Water Resources Annual Customer Meeting: